mikeward/Gutterglove/readme.txt

-Wordpress Theme developed by Mike Ward (dreamcu.be)
+Wordpress Theme developed by Mike Ward (dreamcu.be).
+Bare Core frame by NattyWP.

 This is the new corporate theme under development for Gutterglove.